These are the Best Cricket Wireless phones to buy in Summer 2021: Samsung, Apple, and more!

 Best High-End (iOS): Apple iPhone 12 Pro Max

 There are no offers for switching over to the iPhone 12 Pro Max — or most iPhones for that matter — on Cricket Wireless.
 You’ll have to fork out the full price, which starts at $1,099 for the 128GB model.
-You can however enjoy Cricket’s cheaper service.
+You can however enjoy Cricket’s cheaper service plans.

 Best High-End (Android): Samsung Galaxy S20 FE

-The Galaxy A01, unlike all of the other options in this list, is not really a phone you should be looking up to if you care about specs, camera, or performance.
-But if you’re looking for the essentials and maybe installing a handful of apps, why not give it a go?
-It features a Snapdragon 439 SoC that provides decent performance in budget device terms, a 13MP dual rear camera, a 3,000 mAh battery, a 5.7-inch display, and 2GB of RAM with up to 32GB of storage.
+The Galaxy A02s, unlike all of the other options in this list, is not really a phone you should be looking up to if you care about specs, camera, or performance.
+But if you’re looking for just the essentials because you don’t want to pay much, this is a valid option.
+It’s got a Qualcomm Snapdragon 450, a 6.5-inch IPS LCD display, and a 13MP camera that can capture decent still photos.

 The best part of all?
-When you bring your number to Cricket Wireless and activate a plan, you can grab the 16GB version of the phone for free!
-What is already one of the best phones on Cricket Wireless is made much better by this deal.
+When you bring your number to Cricket Wireless and activate a plan, you can grab the 32GB version of the phone for free.

 Best Android Go: Cricket Icon 2